AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Video-to-audio experiment details

 \subsection{Metrics}

-We introduce additional metrics utilized in our V2A evaluation apart from FAD, KL, IS and FD, including Imagebind Score (IBS) and temporal alignment accuracy (Align acc), which primarily measures audio-visual alignment.
+We introduce additional metrics utilized in our V2A evaluation apart from FAD, KL, IS and FD, including Imagebind Score (IBS) and temporal alignment accuracy (AA), which primarily measures audio-visual alignment.

 \textbf{ImageBind Score (IBS)} assesses the semantic alignment between generated audio and the corresponding video by computing the cosine similarity between their embeddings in a shared multimodal space.
-This metric leverages the ImageBind model \citep{girdhar2023imagebind}, which aligns multiple modalities—including images, audio, and text—into a unified embedding space, facilitating cross-modal retrieval and evaluation .
+This metric leverages the ImageBind model \cite{girdhar2023imagebind}, which aligns multiple modalities—including images, audio, and text—into a unified embedding space, facilitating cross-modal retrieval and evaluation .
 A higher IBS indicates a stronger semantic correlation between the audio and video content.

-\textbf{Temporal Alignment Accuracy (Align Acc)} measures the synchronization between generated audio and video by evaluating the model's ability to produce audio events that are temporally aligned with visual events.
-Introduced in Diff-Foley \citep{luo2023diff}, this metric involves training a classifier to distinguish between correctly aligned audio-video pairs and misaligned ones.
+\textbf{Temporal Alignment Accuracy (AA)} measures the synchronization between generated audio and video by evaluating the model's ability to produce audio events that are temporally aligned with visual events.
+Introduced in Diff-Foley \cite{luo2023diff}, this metric involves training a classifier to distinguish between correctly aligned audio-video pairs and misaligned ones.
 The classifier is trained on three types of pairs: true pairs (correctly aligned), temporally shifted pairs, and mismatched pairs from different videos.
 Align Acc is computed as the percentage of correctly identified true pairs, providing a quantitative measure of temporal synchronization.

 By incorporating both IBS and Align Acc, we offer a comprehensive evaluation of the semantic and temporal alignment between generated audio and video, ensuring that the audio not only matches the content but also aligns accurately in time.